-You may not be present in the room during the evaluation process.
+Faculty must not be present in the room during the evaluation process.
 Students may complete evaluations individually by coming to the Music Office but, as a rule, most do not.
 Therefore, the evaluations should take place during a regular class meeting or convocation.
-You may review your evaluations after you have submitted final grades for the semester.
+Faculty may review evaluations after final grades for the semester have been submitted.
 Sample evaluation sheets may be obtained in the Music office at any time.

 The School of Music has a number of student organizations that provide valuable service and fellowship experiences for our students.
 Faculty members who act as advisors for these organizations should not take this service lightly, as your guidance will be critical to the success of the group.
 University Legal Services now requires that an official Memorandum of Understanding be signed by a faculty member who acts as advisor to a student organization.
 A printable version of this document can be found in the Appendices of this handbook.